Migrating your files and folders from an old Mac to a new one is not that hard.

 Apple’s Migration Assistant app makes moving your stuff over to a newer Mac easy.
 But if you’re getting this error message when trying to move everything over.
 It’s so frustrating and time consuming.

-Migrating from your old Mac to a new Mac.
-And getting the ‘authentication failed” message in Migration Assistant?
+Whether you’re migrating from your old Mac to a new Mac.
+And getting the ‘authentication failed” message in Migration Assistant.
+Take a look at the cures below.

 Or even migrating from a PC using Windows Migration Assistant.

-Fix : Reset the System Management Controller (SMC).
+1. Reset the System Management Controller (SMC) Fix

 This is the quickest fix.
 And it sorts out most of the authentication failed messages.
 And even better it’s quick to do.